MarionFourrier/Movie-Recommendation-System/README.md

 *As our csv files were too heavy, we coudn't put them on Git.
 Thus you won't be able to run those scripts.*

+*However, you can take a look to the following video files : Dashboard.webm and Recommendation.webm.*

 ## :beginner: Subject

 A cinema located in the lovely region of Creuse in France contacted us to create a movie recommendation system.